PayFabric/APIs/PayFabric/Sections/Transactions.md

 }
 </pre>

-* `GET /reference/151013003792?trxtype=CREDIT` or `POST /transaction/process` with following request will attempt to credit a transaction that has already been submitted to a payment gateway and has been settled from the bank.
+* `GET /reference/151013003792?trxtype=Refund` or `POST /transaction/process` with following request will attempt to credit a transaction that has already been submitted to a payment gateway and has been settled from the bank.
 PayFabric attempts to submit a CREDIT transaction for the same exact amount as the original SALE transaction.

 ###### Request
 <pre>
 {
-  "Type": "Credit",
+  "Type": "Refund",
   "ReferenceKey": "151013003792"
 }
 </pre>